 Each family is part of something very special at Somerset College Preparatory Academy.
-Parental involvement is a key component to any child's academic, social and emotional success.
-At SCPA, we believe it is a fundamental component for each child's wellbeing.
+Parental involvement is a key component to any scholar's academic, social and emotional success.
+At SOMERSET COLLEGE PREP, we believe it is a fundamental component for each scholar's wellbeing.
 Our top caliber faculty and staff have been chosen because they share in the belief of raising and educating children to their highest potential.
 Together we can achieve these goals.

-We hope our eleventh year will be as successful as our first ten.
-With hard work by scholars, teachers and parents, we have been an A rated school for 9 of our 10 years open.
+We hope this year will be as successful as our last eleven.
+With hard work by scholars, teachers and parents, we have been an A rated school for 11 of our 13 years open.
 We appreciate the commitment by our clientele.
 Thank you to all of our parents, faculty and staff who work so very hard to help our children achieve.
 Parent/Instructor conferences will be held as needed during the year, and all parents should feel free to call and schedule a conference at any time.
 Our parents are always welcome.
-Progress reports and report cards detailing achievement will be issued periodically.
-A schedule of those issuances will be sent home during the first few weeks of school.

-Challenge is important for all children, but not to be made so difficult that they feel lost or so easy they become bored.
-We will work with the scholars and parents to attain a balance for each child.
+Progress reports and report cards detailing achievement will be posted periodically.
+Challenge is important for all children, but content should not be made so difficult that students feel lost, or content so easy that students become bored.
+We will work with the scholars and parents to attain a balance for each scholar.

-The twenty hours of requested volunteer time can be reached by helping with the lunchroom, classroom, field trips, front office work, donations, bus duty and fund-raisers.
-The time spent as a classroom volunteer is especially appreciated.
-This is not a drop-in affair.
-We schedule our parents to assist with meaningful academic intervention strategies.
-It is fairly prescriptive and a welcome help to the learning environment.
+The twenty hours of requested volunteer time can be reached by helping in the lunchroom, classroom, field trips, front office work, donations, PTSO participation, and fund-raisers.
+The time spent as a volunteer is especially appreciated.

 The Curriculum Bulletin is designed to assist parents and scholars select the appropriate courses for the next school year.
-As you read the bulletin carefully, you will find a comprehensive selection of both required and elective courses to choose from.
+As you read the bulletin carefully, you will find a comprehensive selection of both required and elective courses from which to choose.
 Hence, the subject selection process enables us to offer a diverse curriculum while meeting graduation requirements.
-Although we will do our best to place your child in their preferred courses of interest, it is critical that your child chooses a fourth and fifth alternative in order to guarantee their needs are met to the best of our ability.
+Although we will do our best to place your scholar in their preferred courses of interest, it is critical that your scholar chooses a fourth and fifth alternative in order to guarantee their needs are met to the best of our ability.